Convergence estimates for the Magnus expansion I. Banach algebras: The combinatorial approach

+Let us call this now as the generating polynomial.
+Let us identify the permutation $\sigma\in\Sigma_n$ by the sequence $\sigma(1),\ldots,\sigma(n)$.
+Let us consider how to obtain a permutation $\tilde \sigma\in\Sigma_{n+1}$ by inserting a cipher `$n+1$'.
+We can put `$n+1$' to the front, that introduces a descent, the generating polynomial is multiplied $\lambda-1$.
+We can put `$n+1$' to the end, that introduces an ascent, the generating polynomial is multiplied $\lambda$.
+We insert `$n+1$' to the middle, that replaces a factor $\lambda$ or $\lambda-1$ by $1$ (that is the effect of derivation) but after that the polynomial is multiplied $\lambda(\lambda-1)$.
+Ultimately, we obtain

+which is equivalent to the recursion step above.
+The statement about the integral follows from the Newton--Leibniz formula. \end{proof} \end{lemma}

-In particular, the formal expansion of $\log(\exp(X)\exp(Y))$ converges absolutely in the Banach algebra setting if $|X|+|Y|<2$.
-Considering the explicit nature of \eqref{eq:goldberg}, and the fact that Goldberg \cite{G} also computes the generating functions of the coefficients (with fixed $p$), in theory, one could obtain much sharper estimates for $\Gamma(x,y)$.
-But, in practice, this is not so straightforward.
-However, in next section, we will show that the bound $2$ is not sharp in the BCH case.
+Considering the explicit nature of \eqref{eq:goldberg}, and the fact that Goldberg \cite{G} also computes the generating functions of the coefficients (with fixed $p$), in theory, one could obtain much sharper estimates for $\Gamma_\real(x,y)$.
+However, in practice, this is not entirely straightforward.
+For example, Thompson \cite{Th} (in some sense, the predecessor of Moan, Oteo \cite{MO}) obtains convergence for $|X|,|Y|<1$ only.
+Arguments in Section \ref{sec:MagnusResolvent} will already imply that the bound $2$ is not sharp in the BCH case, but, in Section \ref{sec:DiscRes} we obtain more precise information about the convergence domain.